wuzhiping/webspoon/README.md

 # Notices

-- Pentaho is a registered trademark of Pentaho, Inc.
+- Pentaho is a registered trademark of Hitachi Vantara Corporation.
-- Oracle and Java are registered trademarks of Oracle and/or its affiliates.
-- Ubuntu is a registered trademark of Canonical Ltd.
-- Mac and OS X are trademarks of Apple Inc., registered in the U.S. and other countries.
-- Windows and Active Directory are registered trademark of Microsoft Corporation in the U.S. and other countries.
-- Apache Karaf is a trademark of The Apache Software Foundation.
 - Google Chrome browser is a trademark of Google Inc.
 - Other company and product names mentioned in this document may be the trademarks of their respective owners.